 Does Vodafone Work in Germany?

 Yes.
-While in Europe, customers can take advantage of all of their Vodafone benefits without any roaming surcharges.
-The only exception to this are the free minutes and SMS to the Vodafone network.
+While in Europe, customers can take advantage of all of their Vodafone benefits without roaming surcharges.
+The only exception is the free minutes and SMS to the Vodafone network.
 They work at home only.

 Cell Phone Tips for International Travelers

 Do you have a trip to Germany in the works?
 Then you may be frantically making preparations as your departure date nears.
-A part of those plans may be making sure that you have a working cell phone for communication while you are away.
+A part of those plans may be ensuring you have a working cell phone while you are away.
 Here are a few tips for using your cell phone in Germany.

 Avoid International Text Charges